 - On-Page Non-Technical SEO.
-Referring mainly to any optimizations you implement on your content, such as optimizing keyword usage, meta descriptions, optimising titles and headings, proper website design to achieve decent user experience score, and so on.
+Referring mainly to any optimizations you implement on your content, such as optimizing keyword usage, meta descriptions, optimizing titles and headings, proper website design to achieve decent user experience score, and so on.
 So, also often referred to as “content SEO”.

-- On Page Technical SEO.
+- On-Page Technical SEO.
 Any technical optimizations on your site from improving the load speed of your site, implementing a mobile-responsive design, structured data markup, AMP, SSL, improving XML sitemap, and so on.
 Often called just “technical SEO”

-- Off Page SEO.
+- Off-Page SEO.
 Anything outside your website that will affect your SEO results.
 While there can be many different ranking factors that can be categorized as off-page, most of them will deal with backlinks quantity and quality.
 Backlinks—links pointing to your website—, are the most expensive asset you can have online, not only for SEO, but for the overall digital marketing results.